SgtCoDFish/AshleyCPP/README.md

-### API Changes
+### Usage Notes and API Changes
-While AshleyCPP strives to match the exported public API of the Java original, differences in languages mean that some changes must be made.
-Such changes are listed below:
+While AshleyCPP strives to match the exported public API of the Java original, differences in the languages mean that some changes must be made.
+Such changes are listed below.

+Note: In situations where you'd use .class to get the type of a Java class, in C++ you can use this instead:

+    // at the top with the rest of the includes
+    #include <typeinfo>

+    // Equivalent to ComponentClass.class in Java.
+    typeid(ComponentClass);

+    // e.g. create a Family that matches Entity instances with ComponentA and ComponentB ashley::Family::getFor({typeid(ComponentA), typeid(ComponentB)});

+- General
+  - The whole library is enclosed in the `ashley` namespace.
+Use `using namespace ashley;` to save typing if you want.
+  - You can `#include` individual headers (organised in a similar way to the Java packages) or use `#include "AshleyCore.hpp"`
+  - Java generic functions that take vararg lists of `Class<? extends Component>` are replaced by `std::initializer_list<std::type_index>`.
+Some functions also provide variadic template overloads which may be easier to use; check the documentation for specific occurrences.
+- Component
+  - `virtual std::type_index identify();`
+    Added to help with type identification; can be called by Component-derived types using a base class `Component *` to identify the derived class polymorphically.
+- Family
-- None so far
+  - Constructor
+    There is a visible constructor to make Family usable with std::shared_ptr.
+The first argument is a private dummy type and you shouldn't try to use it; use a version of Family::getFor instead.

 ### Implementation Status
 Ticked classes have both their implementation and tests complete.